Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Your personality should come from your goals.
 Not the other way around.
 To quote Paul Graham, “the more labels you have for yourself, the dumber they make you.”

 Abandon all labels that are preventing you from becoming who you are.
-Lazy, dumb, scared…abandon that sh*t now.
+Lazy, dumb, scared…abandon it now.
 It’s only limiting you.
 You are nothing, and can become anything.

 Researchers found a strong correlation between social roles and personality types.